 Disrupting the traditional Christian/Germanic binary articulated in previous scholarship, the article offers an incisive reevaluation of three verse texts, the Old English "Genesis A" and "Genesis B" (itself based on an Old Saxon original) and the Old Saxon "Heliand."
 By examining key episodes, motifs, and terminology in the three texts, Angerer demonstrates that they emerged from noticeably divergent Insular and Continental literary cultures and must be situated in nuanced historical, exegetical, and social contexts specific to the times and places of their production.

 The author displays an impressive mastery of prior scholarship even as he emphasizes how the detection of hitherto undiscussed thematic overlaps that simultaneously evoke both Christian and Germanic resonances can elevate critical understanding of the texts.
 Angerer’s article has wide implications not only for future research on the Old English and Old Saxon biblical epics, but also for how they might be presented and discussed in the classroom.

 The Paul E. Szarmach Prize is awarded annually to the author of a first article on a topic in the culture and history of early medieval England published in a peer-reviewed scholarly journal that is judged by the selection committee to be of outstanding quality.

 Donate to the Medieval Institute

-We need your help: With the International Congress on Medieval Studies canceled this year, we need support to offset our 2020 costs.
 We invite you to consider making a charitable donation in support of the ongoing work of the Congress via this secure link: